Cuprate/cuprate/storage/cuprate-blockchain/README.md

 - `heed` (LMDB)
 - `redb`

-`cuprate_blockchain` itself just uses a backend, it does not implement one.
+`cuprate_database` itself just uses a backend, it does not implement one.

 All backends have the following attributes:
 - [Embedded](https://en.wikipedia.org/wiki/Embedded_database)